iterative/dvc.org/static/docs/commands-reference/repro.md

  did not change.
 Like with the same option on `dvc run`, this is a way to force certain stages to run if they would not otherwise be rerun.
-This can be useful for pipelines containing stages that produce nondeterministic (semi-random) outputs.
+This can be useful for pipelines containing stages that produce nondeterministic (semi-random) outputs, such as the example below containing a stage that sorts its output into a random order.
 For nondeterministic stages the outputs can vary on each execution, meaning the cache cannot be trusted for such stages.

 * `-q`, `--quiet` do not write anything to standard output.
 The command run by the stage is free to make output irregardless of this flag.